-When counting multiple offenses, we are required to use the FBI's UCR Hierarchy Rule.
-Under this rule, when more than one criminal offense was committed during a single incident we must only count the most serious offense.
+When counting multiple offenses, TTU is required to use the FBI's UCR Hierarchy Rule.
+Under this rule, when more than one criminal offense was committed during a single incident, TTU must only count the most serious offense.
 A single incident means that the offenses were committed at the same time and place.

+Beginning with the most serious offense, the hierarchy for reporting Clery offenses is:

+- 1. Murder and Non-negligent Manslaughter

+- 2. Manslaughter by Negligence

+- 3. Sexual Assault

+- 4. Robbery

+- 5. Aggravated Assault

+- 6. Burglary

+- 7. Motor Vehicle Theft

-Beginning with the most serious offense, the hierarchy for reporting Clery offenses is: Murder and Non-negligent Manslaughter, Manslaughter by Negligence, Sexual Assault, Robbery, Aggravated Assault, Burglary, and Motor Vehicle Theft.
-The crimes of Arson, Sexual Assault, Domestic Violence, Dating Violence, Stalking, and Hate Crimes are not governed by the hierarchy rule, and statistics for these incidents are reported in these categories in addition to any other crime category covered under the hierarchy rule, if applicable.
-The crime statistics also reflect no hierarchy rule for drug, liquor and weapon law violations, where the institution chooses the most severe infraction to count.
-An example of this would be if a person was arrested or referred for drug and liquor violations; a drug statistic would be counted and not the alcohol and an arrest is counted over a referral.
+The crimes of Arson, Sexual Assault, Dating Violence, Domestic Violence, Stalking, and Hate Crimes are not governed by the Hierarchy Rule, and statistics for these incidents are reported in these categories in addition to any other crime category covered under the Hierarchy Rule, if applicable.
+The crime statistics also reflect no Hierarchy Rule for drug, liquor and weapon law violations, where the institution chooses the most severe infraction to count.
+An example of this would be if a person was arrested or referred for drug and liquor violations, a drug statistic would be counted and not the alcohol and an arrest is counted over a referral.